abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Composite types.
 The list type.
 ===

-The landscape of types would be a really... flat place, without the *composite* types.
+The landscape of types would be a really... flat place, without the *composite types*.
 Those are the types that allow you to unite several values of other types, into one.

 The ultimate composite type is the list.
 The linked list specifically, is a thing of beauty, as we shall see shortly.